mmeendez8/mmeendez8.github.io/_posts/2021-07-01-dvc-tutorial.md

 ### Visualize our data

 It is always good to take a look at the data to get an idea of what kind of images we are dealing with.
-We are going to use our tool [pyodi](https://github.com/Gradiant/pyodi), which allows us to retrieve annotations from a COCO formatted file and paint then over the corresponding image.
+We are going to use our tool [pyodi](https://github.com/Gradiant/pyodi){:target="_blank"}{:rel="noopener noreferrer"}, which allows us to retrieve annotations from a COCO formatted file and paint then over the corresponding image.
 We can install it using pip and run the paint-annotations script pointing to our data and annotations folder:

 ```bash
 pip install pyodi